How FICO Credit Scores Are Calculated

-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 - Credit History - How many years have you had credit?

-- Payment History - Have you paid more than 30 days late, and how often?
+- Late Payments - Have you paid more than 30 days late, and how often?

-- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-FICO makes a big difference in interest rates
+Credit scores make a difference in interest rates

-Before you can improve your credit score, you must get your score and make certain that the reports from each agency are correct.
-Fair Isaac, the corporation that invented the original FICO score, sells scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-They also provide helpful information and tools that can help you understand how to improve your credit score.
+Before you can improve your score, you must know your score and make certain that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are information and tools that can help you improve your credit score.

-You can get a federally-mandated free credit report every year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.